The Admission of Students

 Extremely capable students may be ready for college before they have completed the normal four-year secondary school program.
 The college welcomes inquiries from those who think they are prepared scholastically, and are sufficiently mature personally and socially, to undertake college work.

 The college encourages international candidates with superior academic and personal qualifications to apply for admission to Bates.
-Non-United States citizens must submit the following: an application form; official or certified copies of secondary school transcripts; a school profile and/or explanation of the school's marking system if available; letters of recommendation; and certificates of completion and national examinations (if applicable).
+Non-U.S. citizens must submit the following: an application form; official or certified copies of secondary school transcripts; a school profile and/or explanation of the school's marking system if available; letters of recommendation; and certificates of completion and national examinations (if applicable).

 All documents must be presented in English; original documents must accompany all certified translations.
 Applicants living abroad are advised to retain copies of their applications and to submit applications well in advance of the deadlines.